XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > Payments get_payment(xero_tenant_id, payment_id)

-Allows you to retrieve a specified payment for invoices and credit notes
+Retrieves a specific payment for invoices and credit notes using a unique payment Id

 ### Example